Samsung/tizen-docs/docs/application/native/guides/applications/component-based-app.md

     ```

 <a name="managing_action"></a>
-## Managing Actions
+## Manage Actions

 The component based application can register actions and receive action events.
-You can send an action event to another application using `app-control`.
+You can send an action event to other applications using `app-control`.

 1. Declare `app-control` in the manifest file:
     ```